A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 You can see why it won't be easy to get these guys off the landfill.
-Besides, getting them out of Agbogbloshie won't be changing much.
+Besides, getting them out of the Agbogbloshie e-waste dump won't be changing much.

-The people making the real money off the copper recovery business at Agbogbloshie would find their replacement the next day.
+The people making the real money from the copper recovery business at Agbogbloshie would find their replacement the next morning.

-Some of the burners are now my good friends, and I feel terribly for them.
+Some of the burner boys are now my good friends, and I feel terribly for them.
 I have asked about 30 of them, and none seemed to have any idea about the Government's plan to construct an e-waste recycling facility to employ them.

-Any solution without taking into account the population in the nearby 'Sodom and Gomorrah' settlement would be problematic.
-The scrapyard likely wouldn't exist without them.
+Any solution without taking into account the bulging youth population in the nearby 'Sodom and Gomorrah' and other settlements won't help much, in my estimation.

-'Sodom and Gomorrah' and Agbogbloshie scrapyard are intrinsically linked.
+'Sodom and Gomorrah' and the Agbogbloshie scrapyard are intrinsically linked.

-There are tens of thousands of them.
+There are tens of thousands of economic refugees living in the nearby settlements.
 Take 10,000 out of the scrapyard today, and there would be another 10,000 the following day to replace them.

 Books, articles, and theories do not offer enough perspectives on developing countries such as Ghana.

-You still have a low-literate population, rent-seeking, neopatrimonialism, patron-clientelism networks, primordial royalties, and colonial structures that continue to reinforce the power of the African elite over the poor, to deal with in 2019.
+You still have a low-literate population (only 3.1% of population 3 years and older had a bachelor's degree in Ghana in 2016 ), rent-seeking, neopatrimonialism, patron-clientelism networks, primordial royalties, and colonial structures that continue to reinforce the power of the African elite over the poor, to deal with in 2019.

 See also: Photos: The Rwandan Genocide